Welcome to CLUETT.ORG.UK

 the Web Site of Sue Smith (née Cluett).

 The origin of this crest is not known.
 The motto is thought to be medieval Latin but the meaning is not entirely clear - it translates literally as "A spot without a stain".
 This may be referring to the simple diamond shapes appearing on the shield, which were sometimes used by early merchants to denote imperfection - the motto probably emphasises that the use of these shapes on the shield did not imply dishonour but had some other significance.
-For more information on the possible origins of this motto, see the The Clough Coat of Arms (currently inaccessible) where it is also used.
+For more information on the possible origins of this motto, see the web site of the John Clough Genealogical Society where it is also used.
 It is interesting that the genealogy constructed by the Count of Anjou (see below) also links into the Clough lineage.

 The origins of the Cluett / Clewett family are not entirely clear and various ideas have been suggested.
 Around the 1600s the name can be found mainly in the West Country, especially Lydlinch, although another branch was in Shropshire and yet another in London.
 I am grateful to the originators of these suggestions, but to protect their privacy I have not identified them by name here.